-Decisions cannot be made on applications reflecting previous law school work until the School of Law has access to a complete official transcript (reflecting all work done), a letter from the Dean of the law school attended certifying that the applicant is in good standing and eligible to continue at that school, a copy of the LSDAS Report, and official certification of class rank.
+Decisions cannot be made on applications reflecting previous law school work until the Law School has access to a complete official transcript (reflecting all work done), a letter from the Dean of the law school attended certifying that the applicant is in good standing and eligible to continue at that school, a copy of the Credential Assembly Service (CAS) Report, and official certification of class rank where the previous law school ranks students.
 Decisions on applications may be conditioned upon receipt of certification that work for a current term has been completed with satisfactory grades.

 AR 2-5.1 Criteria for Transfer and Visiting Applications

-In deciding whether to grant admission, the School of Law will consider, among other factors, the reason the student desires to transfer, previous law school performance, and the extent of available space.
+In deciding whether to grant admission, the Law School will consider, among other factors, the reason the student desires to transfer, previous law school performance, and the extent of available space.

 AR 2-5.2 Advanced Standing

 Admission and advanced standing (i.e., the transfer of credit for work done elsewhere) are separate decisions.
-No more than 49 percent of the credit hours required for the degree may be transferred; typically, no more than 30 credits of advanced standing are granted to transfer applicants.
-No work completed more than five years before the award of the degree, and no work for which a grade lower than “C” was awarded, may be applied toward the minimum credit hours required for the School of Law degree.
+No more than 30 credits of advanced standing are granted to transfer applicants.
+No work completed more than five years before the award of the degree, and no work for which a grade lower than “C” was awarded, may be applied toward the minimum credit hours required for the Scalia Law School degree.

 AR 2-6 Acceptance

 Applications for admission cannot be considered until all required documentation has been received.
-The terms and conditions upon which acceptance is made are contained in the letter of acceptance; terms and conditions may be varied only in writing by the Associate Dean and Director of Admissions.
+The terms and conditions upon which acceptance is made are contained in the letter of acceptance; terms and conditions may be varied only in writing by the Assistant Dean for Admissions and Enrollment Management.
 Matriculation cannot be completed until additional requirements have been met.

 AR 2-6.1 Additional Requirements for Matriculation

-Applicants who have been accepted to the School of Law must:
+Applicants who have been accepted to the Law School must:

-(a) Ensure that the School of Law has received final, official transcripts from all undergraduate and graduate institutions attended, including evidence that a baccalaureate degree, or equivalent degree, has been awarded.
-To be official, transcripts must be available to the School of Law directly from LSAC or be furnished directly from the institution to the School of Law.
+(a) Ensure that the Law School has received final, official transcripts from all undergraduate and graduate institutions attended, including evidence that a baccalaureate degree, or equivalent degree, has been awarded.
+To be official, transcripts must be available to the Law School directly from Law School Admissions Council (LSAC), or be furnished directly from the institution to the Law School.

 (c) Comply with any other condition stated in the letter of acceptance.